Reciprocal Reading

 - Uses four strategies: predict, clarify, question and summarise

-- Children use these strategies to make sense of what they read and become more confident, independent readers
+- Pupils use these strategies to make sense of what they read and become more confident, independent readers

 Delivery